psammarco/xmrig-installer/README.md

-# xmrig-installer
+# The xmrig-installer
-Installs latest release of xmrig for Debian/ Ubuntu Linux.
+Install/ update the latest release of xmrig for Debian/ Ubuntu Linux, and makes a back up of the previous installed version.
+Can be conveniently used for unattend updates through cron.

 ## Usage:
 ```